cloudfoundry/prometheus-boshrelease/README.md

 This is a [BOSH] release for [Prometheus], [Alertmanager], and [Grafana].
 It also includes various [Prometheus exporters] and [Grafana plugins].

-The details list of included components and their maintenance status is available on [VERSIONS.md](./VERSIONS.md)
+The detailed list of included components and their maintenance status is available on [VERSIONS.md](./VERSIONS.md)

 Questions?
 Pop in our [Slack channel]!